xavierlefevre/react-basic-mentions/README.md

 itemStyle: PropTypes.object,
 ```

+### To notice

+Before anything, this is my first package.
+I am doing my best to make it great.
+If you encounter either a bug, or a lacking feature, don't hesitate to raise an issue!
+It is always amazing to have feedbacks from other developers, and much needed, otherwise my package has no purpose.

+Do not hesitate to go check the other react package "React Mentions", much more advanced.
+Simply that it was not exactly fitting my needs, hence I prefered to build another one.

+What did I do differently?
+- You can "only" mention with a "@" for the moment
+- The list of users appear beneath the textarea and is not floating, it was necessary for making it work well on mobile
+- I used a div contenteditable for the textarea

+Check the "to improve" section below to understand what's remaining to do and not yet perfect

 ### To improve

+- [ ] - Retrieve the full comment from the parent component

 #### Bugs

-- [X] - iOS: a weird behavior of copy/pasting can happen
+- [ ] - iOS: a weird behavior of copy/pasting can happen
-- [X] - Refine which key when hit can delete a mentionned user
+- [ ] - Refine which key when hit can delete a mentionned user
-- [X] - The first time you hit "enter" at the end of the textarea, it won't yet break the line, the following "enter" will work
+- [ ] - The first time you hit "enter" at the end of the textarea, it won't yet break the line, the following "enter" will work
-- [X] - If the user selects half of a mention and a bit of other texts, then deletes, it won't make the mention disappear
+- [ ] - If the user selects half of a mention and a bit of other texts, then deletes, it won't make the mention disappear

 #### Features

-- [X] - Allow for other "markers" and not only "@"
+- [ ] - Allow for other "markers" and not only "@"
-- [X] - Offer the possibility to put a placeholder in the textarea
+- [ ] - Offer the possibility to put a placeholder in the textarea
-- [X] - Option to filter the list through your own back-end calls
+- [ ] - Option to filter the list through your own back-end calls
-- [X] - Thinks of a loader
+- [ ] - Thinks of a loader
-- [X] - Add a feedback on click or touch
+- [ ] - Add a feedback on click or touch

 #### Readme

-- [X] - Detail default style
+- [ ] - Detail default style
-- [X] - Give examples
+- [ ] - Give examples